Preventive Care to Promote a Healthy Future

 The Leapfrog Group has exclusively recognized AdventHealth with the Emerald Award for remarkable achievements and leadership in patient safety, quality and transparency by a health care system, including maintaining a culture of excellence throughout all levels of the organization.
 Delivering consistent, high-quality, whole-person care is our priority, and we’re honored to be the first health care system to earn this award.

-Leapfrog Spring 2024 Hospital Safety "A" Grade
+The Leapfrog Group Hospital Safety Grade "A"

 AdventHealth Carrollwood